MenglanPang/Flexible-Cox-Model/README.md

 #### Code to estimate the baseline hazard function from the extended flexible Cox model:
 ##### `FlexCox_BH.R`
 It includes functions to provide estimates of:
-- Hazard function conditional on an arbitrary covariate pattern
+- Hazard function conditional on an arbitrary covariate pattern with their relevant TD and NL effects
-- Survival curve conditional on an arbitrary covariate pattern
+- Survival curve conditional on an arbitrary covariate pattern with their relevant TD and NL effects

 The program is called by the program `Example.R`.